Firstpost

 What happened?

-The moment went out over the live feed of state broadcaster CCTV to other media, including Chinese-state broadcaster CGTN, AP and Reuters.
+The moment was broadcast live on the state broadcaster CCTV’s feed to other media outlets, including Chinese state broadcaster CGTN, as well as AP and Reuters.
 China’s radio and TV administration said CCTV’s coverage of the event was viewed 1.9 billion times online and by more than 400 million on TV.

 As the two men headed toward the Tiananmen rostrum to view the parade with Kim, Putin’s translator could be heard remarking in Chinese, “Biotechnology is continuously developing.”